Expo News

 CONTENTS

-The exhibition #FakeImages focuses on the evolution of antisemitic images over time.
-Kazerne Dossin selected pieces from the extensive collection of Arthur Langerman, a Belgian survivor of the Holocaust.
-His collection is managed by the Arthur Langerman Archive for the Study of Visual Antisemitism (ALAVA) at the Center for Research on Antisemitism at the Berlin Technical University.
-For the exhibition in Kazerne Dossin, originals from the ALAVA collection were used.
+The exhibition #FakeImages is based on the collection of Arthur Langerman, a Belgian Holocaust survivor and collector of the largest collection of antisemitic drawings, posters, and objects in Europe, which is managed by the Arthur Langerman Archive for the Study of Visual Antisemitism (ALAVA) at the Center for Research on Antisemitism at the Berlin Technical University.
+The #FakeImages exhibition presents antisemitic images through the ages and reveals the mechanisms that impact contemporary thinking and society.
+The use of contemporary examples and interactive exhibits encourages visitors to penetrate and to unmask timeless mechanisms such as stereotypes, conspiracy theories, propaganda, deception, and humor.

 DEVELOPMENT